syemfai/odin-recipes/README.md

 https://syemfai.github.io/odin-recipes/

 *Issues arising from merging divergence has been resolved 15/4/2022.
-This was done by using git pull and following the steps (involved rebase), and then git commmit.
+This was done by using git pull and following the steps (involved rebase), and then git commit.
 Lastly git push origin main.